OctopusDeploy/blog/blog/2020-02/automated-database-deployments-kick-off/automated-database-deployments-series-kick-off.md

  - Database Deployments
 ---

-This is the first post in a series of automated database deployment posts.
+This is the first post in a series on database deployment automation.

 For me, the database is the most nerve-racking part of any deployment.
 Deploying code is far less stressful.
 If something isn’t right, the code can be rolled back.
 By the time it reaches production, there should be zero surprises if it’s the same code that was tested in dev, QA, and pre-production.

 Databases are not as flexible.
-Imagine there’s an error in a script, and the names of all users get deleted.
+Imagine there’s an error in a database script, and the names of all users get deleted.
 There isn’t a good way to roll that back.
 A backup could be restored, but when was that backup taken and have any users been in the system since that backup?
 What data will be lost if the backup is restored?

-## A manual process
+## The problems with manual database deployments

 Before working at Octopus Deploy, I was a lead developer on a loan origination system for a large financial institution in the United States.
 At any given moment, hundreds of millions of dollars of loans were in flight.
 These were large loans that required many individuals to work on them.
 Each person might spend anywhere from fifteen minutes to an hour on a loan.
 A financial officer could spend half an hour entering customer’s financials, and an underwriter could spend an hour researching the customer and placing notes and conditions on the loan.
 Needless to say, restoring a database backup was the last resort.
 Telling people they have to re-enter the information can happen only so many times before they would want to hunt me down.

 We had automated code deployments, but the database delta scripts were manually created by a database developer before the deployment.
 It was common for them to spend one or two full business days putting the scripts together.
 That manual creation also meant very little testing could occur.
 When the script ran in production, it was most likely the first time it had ever been run.
 We also used tools like Redgate’s SQL Compare and tested on restored backups when possible, but that could only do so much.